Naomi Campbell: Banned as charity trustee

 In September 2024, Campbell was banned from serving as a charity trustee in the UK for five years after an investigation found "multiple instances of misconduct and / or mismanagement" including that between April 2016 and July 2022, Fashion for Relief spent only 8.5% of its income on charitable grants, while making unauthorised payments to other trustees and advisors.
 These included paying for Campbell's stay at a five-star hotel in Cannes, France, as well as spa treatments, room service, security and cigarettes.

 The charity was reported to the Charity Commission after Fashion for Relief held an event at the British Museum in 2019 claimed to be held in partnership with UNICEF.
 UNICEF said it was unaware of the event, was never a partner of Fashion for Relief, and received no money from the charity.
 Question was also raised as to why Campbell was described as a UNICEF "envoy" when she held no official role with UNICEF.
 Save the Children Fund and the Mayor's Fund for London also made complaints to the commission over the charity's failure to fully pay them proceeds from events held in 2017 and 2018.
 A sum of £345,000 has since been recovered from the charity and donated to the two organisations.
 Campbell appealed against the ban, saying that she was a "victim of fraud and forgery" and "concerted deception" by a fellow trustee, and that she has "never undertaken philanthropic work for personal gain".

 Legal issues

-Campbell has been convicted of assault on four occasions between 1998 and 2009.
+Campbell has been convicted of five counts of assault on four occasions between 1998 and 2015.
 In September 1998 she was convicted of assaulting her personal assistant.
 She pleaded guilty to assaulting her former housekeeper in January 2007.
 She attended her community service wearing designer outfits, including fedoras, furs and a silver-sequinned $300,000 Dolce & Gabbana gown upon completion of her sentence.
 Campbell detailed her community service experience in a W feature titled "The Naomi Diaries", and subsequently spoofed herself in a Dunkin' Donuts commercial, directed by Zach Braff.
 In June 2008 she was sentenced for assaulting two police officers at London Heathrow Airport.
 In July 2015 she was found guilty of assaulting a paparazzo in Rome.